 Each year, CrossFit Throne honors the sacrifice that Jesus endured on Good Friday, by completing the Jesus WOD; while it involves familiar functional moves, this is not technically a workout – it is a meditation.
+As a community, we do this workout the Thursday and Friday evening BEFORE Easter AND it is offered the Saturday before Easter.
+Regular class times those two evenings and Saturday morning are closed and this workout is the focus.

 Athletes of any ability may participate.
 This is not about ability, it is about Jesus.
 It is NOT required, and it is not something to be taken lightly.
 Jesus and His Grace cover EVERYTHING – you cannot take anything away from His Grace and you cannot add anything to His Grace.
 Here is the workout as originally written by one of the earliest CrossFit gyms: